zambezi21/Automated-Research-Podcast-AI-Project/README.md

 ![image](https://github.com/user-attachments/assets/4e90b548-93e7-4e0c-a64b-5a5125a4c74e)
 *Ref 2: Notebook LM with the source you have picked as well as the chat and what will make the convesations that you have with the chat will make into a podcast*

 The next step to start asking questions with the chat as well as conversing about the topics in the report.
-Then take those questions and responses from the chat and save them as notes and add the notes to a source for the podcast.
+Then take those questions and responses from the chat and save them as notes and add the notes to a source for the podcast.(you can also use a LLM to help you with the questions that you will ask the chat from the specific page in the report)

 ![image](https://github.com/user-attachments/assets/35cfc086-83f9-4329-9fc4-db822ff01961)
-*Ref 3: Webpage of the notes and sources from the paper that you have created*
+*Ref 3: Webpage of the notes and sources from the reserach paper that you have created*